- Esther Yoon brings her product marketing expertise to RingCentral, where she sees a long runway for growth.

 RingCentral combines advanced technology with a humanistic philosophy, which naturally makes a strong case for recruiting top talent.
 What brought it all home for Yoon?
 The freedom to be successful in the way she defines success.

 “The most important aspect of my decision to join RingCentral was on a personal level.
 Not bottom line business, but, as a human, what matters to me?
 That’s what matters to people today, and employers who win, understand that.
 When people look for opportunities, they’re now looking beyond stock prices and technology features.
 They’re asking themselves, “does this move help me be who I want to be, and stand up for the things I find important?” and they want to make an impact.
 We have a duty as a large public organization that affects thousands of people’s lives too, of course, give back, but also build an internal culture that’s empowering, diverse, and thoughtful.
 We can update the language we use to be more inclusive, and we can incorporate features into our products that take real-world problems into account.
 When I joined the organization, the person I now report to said, “I want to give you the autonomy to be successful, whatever that looks like.”
 That’s the main reason I joined RingCentral.
 Because I felt like I was given an opportunity to bring my idea of success to life.
 It’s amazing that RingCentral, a company that’s disrupted our understanding of what’s possible with a phone, is yet again pushing the boundaries of business communications.
-We’re in the business of powering human connection.
+We’re in the business of enabling human connection.
 Another way to say it is—we’re in the business of happiness.
 That’s exciting to me, and I think it will be to our customers, partners, and employees.
 To the whole world, really.”